Understanding Ryanair new cabin baggage rules Updated

-Starting the 15th of January Ryanair is changing its cabin baggage rules.
-The new rules may catch you out if you haven’t been paying attention to the news.
+Ryanair updated the cabin baggage rules again late last year.
+The new ryanair cabin baggage rules may catch you out if you haven’t been paying attention to the news.

 Easy stuff first

 Let’s start with the easy stuff first.
 If you’ve booked “Priority & 2 Cabin Bags” or Plus/Flexi/Family nothing changes.
 You can still bring your two bags onto the plane.
 Assuming they meet the size rules.

 55x40x20cm for the larger bag.
 10kg in weight

 40x20x25cm for the smaller.
 This bag is larger than the old “small” bag and for some will big enough on it’s own.